rohanmahy/mls-private-external/draft-mahy-mls-private-external.md

 --- abstract

 MLS groups that use private handshakes lose member privacy when sending external proposals.
-This document addresses this shortcoming, by encrypting external proposals using the public key of the root of the MLS ratchet key.
+This document addresses this shortcoming by encrypting external proposals using an HPKE public key derived from the epoch secret.
 It also provides a mechanism to share this key and protect it from tampering by a malicious intermediary.

 --- middle